davidbernat/hr.ai.public/README.md

 A) Generate 1) keywords and 2) skills for each of the job descriptions using some form natural language processing on the text.

-B) Using (A) and/or queries.txt build a train/infer model that uses the queries of ID:00001-00004 to infer query-scores for ID:00005.
+B) Using (A) and/or queries.txt build a train/infer Tensorflow model that uses the queries of ID:00001-00004 to infer query-scores for ID:00005.

 Note: You will not be evaluated on the quality of your resumes -- there is very little data -- but on the quality of your process and its structure.